MinaProtocol/mina-grants/README.md

 ![Coda Grants](https://github.com/CodaProtocol/coda-grants/blob/master/static/img/coda-grants-header.jpg)

 The grant program is designed to encourage community members to work on projects related to developing the Coda protocol and community.
-About $2.1M USD in token grants has been allocated to support these efforts prior to Coda’s mainnet launch.
-There will be additional token grants allocated after mainnet.
+About $2.1M USD in Coda token grants has been allocated to support these efforts prior to Coda’s mainnet launch.
+There will be additional Coda token grants allocated after mainnet.

 ## Open Projects